-From the outside, suburban housewife Candy Montgomery (pictured, above left) was living a charmed life.
+From the outside, suburban housewife Candace Montgomery (pictured, above left) was living a charmed life.
 Married to a successful engineer working for Texas Instruments, Candy was very active in the church.
-That’s where she met Allan Gore.
+That’s where she met Betty Gore—and Allan Gore.

 Read on for an excerpt of Evidence of Love, by Jim Atkinson, and then download the book.